sony250/drowsiness_detection/README.md

 # drowsiness_detection
-using webcame and static images analyzing and detecting drowsiness
+using webcam analyzing each frame and detecting drowsiness using static images and frame by frame analysis for drowsiness detection